Star Wars (film): Merchandising

-Marvel Comics also adapted the film as the first six issues of its licensed Star Wars comic book, with the first issue sold in April 1977.
+Marvel Comics adapted the film as the first six issues of its licensed Star Wars comic book, with the first issue sold in April 1977.
 The comic was written by Roy Thomas and illustrated by Howard Chaykin.
 Like the novelization, it contained certain elements, such as the scene with Luke and Biggs, that appeared in the screenplay but not in the finished film.
 The series was so successful that, according to comic book writer Jim Shooter, it "single-handedly saved Marvel".
-From January to April 1997, Dark Horse Comics, which had held the comic rights to Star Wars since 1991, published a comic book adaptation of the "Special Edition" of the film, written by Bruce Jones with art by Eduardo Barreto and Al Williamson; 36 years later, the same company published The Star Wars, an adaptation of the plot from Lucas's original rough draft screenplay, from September 2013 to May 2014.
+From January to April 1997, Dark Horse Comics, which had held the comic rights to Star Wars since 1991, published a comic adaptation of the Special Edition version of the film.
+In September 2013, Dark Horse began publishing The Star Wars, an adaptation of Lucas' original rough draft screenplay.

-Lucasfilm adapted the story for a children's book-and-record set.
-Released in 1979, the 24-page Star Wars read-along book was accompanied by a 33 1/3 rpm 7-inch phonograph record.
-Each page of the book contained a cropped frame from the movie with an abridged and condensed version of the story.
-The record was produced by Buena Vista Records, and its content was copyrighted by Black Falcon, Ltd., a subsidiary of Lucasfilm "formed to handle the merchandising for Star Wars."
-The Story of Star Wars is a 1977 record album presenting an abridged version of the events depicted in Star Wars, using dialogue and sound effects from the original film.
-The recording was produced by George Lucas and Alan Livingston, and was narrated by Roscoe Lee Browne.
-The script was adapted by E. Jack Kaplan and Cheryl Gard.
+In 1979, Lucasfilm adapted Star Wars for a children's book-and-record set.
+The 24-page read-along book was accompanied by a 33 1/3 rpm 7-inch phonograph record.
+Each page of the book contained a cropped frame from the movie with a condensed version of the story.
+The record was produced by Buena Vista Records, and its content was copyrighted by Black Falcon, Ltd., a subsidiary of Lucasfilm.

-An audio CD boxed set of the Star Wars radio series was released in 1993, containing the original 1981 radio drama along with the radio adaptations of the sequels, The Empire Strikes Back and Return of the Jedi.